The zero net carbon (ZNC) model for Platte River’s overall electric generating portfolio and high-voltage

 - Assess the results to determine if carbon-neutrality is achieved each year beginning in 2030.

-- Modify the generation capacity available from the renewable sources until carbon-neutrality is achieved in 2030 and then maintained beyond 2030.2
+- Modify the generation capacity available from the non-carbon sources until carbon-neutrality is achieved in 2030 and then maintained beyond 2030.2

 1 The 1,803 lb/MWh average market emission rate was held constant over life of the study.
 However, Pace Global determined that even if the market emission rate were 1,434lb/MWh “net zero” carbon emissions would be achieved in year 2030 (but possibly not in every year thereafter) with the recommended portfolio.